awsdocs/amazon-efs-user-guide/doc_source/API_DescribeTags.md

 The request requires the following URI parameters\.

  ** [FileSystemId](#API_DescribeTags_RequestSyntax) **   <a name="efs-DescribeTags-request-FileSystemId"></a>
-ID of the file system whose tag set you want to retrieve\.
+The ID of the file system whose tag set you want to retrieve\.

  ** [Marker](#API_DescribeTags_RequestSyntax) **   <a name="efs-DescribeTags-request-Marker"></a>
-\(Optional\) Opaque pagination token returned from a previous `DescribeTags` operation \(String\)\.
+\(Optional\) An opaque pagination token returned from a previous `DescribeTags` operation \(String\)\.
 If present, it specifies to continue the list from where the previous call left off\.

  ** [MaxItems](#API_DescribeTags_RequestSyntax) **   <a name="efs-DescribeTags-request-MaxItems"></a>
-\(Optional\) Maximum number of file system tags to return in the response\.
+\(Optional\) The maximum number of file system tags to return in the response\.
 Currently, this number is automatically set to 10\.
 Valid Range: Minimum value of 1\.

 ## Request Body<a name="API_DescribeTags_RequestBody"></a>